 Regular constipation that is just a normal blockage due to the fecal matter in your bowels tends to be caused by diet.
 If you lack the necessary amount of roughage in your diet to help your digestion, you can end up with constipation.

 This is because it is the insoluble fiber within most roughage that helps your bowel movements easier to pass.
-Without it, your stool will become hard, and
+Without it, your stool will become hard, and problems become likely.

 However, there can also be a variety of other causes.
 You may find that there is a blockage further up in your intestine that is creating constipation.
 Or worst, you could have colon cancer.

 You could also be suffering from small tears around your anus, known as anal fissures.
 This awful sounding condition makes it so that your body tries to avoid passing your stool due to the potential damage to your anus.